The Shortest Beginner’s Guide to Marketing Analytics

 First up is the One-Click Report, which helps you analyze and optimize your ads across the most popular social media platforms.
 It pulls all your data into easy-to-read reports, so you can quickly tweak your campaigns as needed.

-What’s cool is that the One-Click Report comes with 19 pre-made templates that cover every combination of Facebook, Instagram, Google Ads, TikTok, GA4, and Shopify analytics.
+What’s cool is that the One-Click Report comes with 19 pre-made templates that cover every combination of Facebook, Instagram, Google Ads, TikTok, GA4, Shopify, and Klaviyo analytics.
 You can customize these templates easily, share them internally or with clients, and even create reports from scratch.

 The best part?
 It starts at just $29 per month for 5 reports, and you can try it free for 7 days.